bsamm/neo-network-docs/README.md

 ## Setup on macOS

-1. Install neo4j
+1. Install neo4j: `brew install neo4j`
-2. Duplicate the `network.yml` file and rename with the name of your network (aka database).
-Also fill in some of the data.
+2. Duplicate the `network.yml` file and rename with the name of your networks (aka database in neo4j).
+Also fill in some of the data based on the examples.
-3. Run:
+3. Load the data:

 ```
 >irb